Search

 Treatment is not impossible, especially with the expert help of a podiatrist.
 But here’s how to prevent fungus on nails or how to prevent toenail fungus from coming back.

-With a consultation, a podiatrist can help by providing you with the essential anti-fungal treatment, such as a topical solution that can get rid of your fungus.
-Podiatrists can also provide you with advice on what conditions could have led to the infection, such as your shoe type or living conditions.
+During a consultation, a podiatrist can help by providing you with essential anti-fungal treatment, such as a topical solution that can eliminate your fungus.
+Podiatrists can also provide advice on which conditions may have led to the infection, such as your shoe type or living conditions.

-Vitally, a podiatrist can assist you in ensuring your toenail fungus does not come back.
+Vitally, a podiatrist can help you prevent your toenail fungus from coming back.
 Toenail fungal infections are notoriously resilient and are highly likely to recur without the proper care or treatment.
-Our podiatrist specialists at The Foot Practice can help prevent that by providing you with proper treatment and recommending the best way forward to break that stubborn foot infection cycle.
+Our podiatry specialists at The Foot Practice can help prevent that by providing appropriate treatment and recommending the best way forward to break the stubborn foot infection cycle.

 Catching a toenail fungal infection can certainly be irritating.
 And if you have underlying conditions, that nuisance can escalate into something worse.
-By keeping your feet clean and dry, you can make it harder for the fungus to catch you.
+By keeping your feet clean and dry, you can make it harder for the fungus to get a foothold.
 Most of all, with the proper help from a podiatrist, you can put an end to your toenail fungus infections.

 If you have nail fungus and are looking for a naturally-derived treatment for onychomycosis in Singapore, find out more about our Skin and Nail Care services or make an appointment today.